Shericka Jackson sets new world-leading time in 100m win Loop Jamaica

 Jamaica’s back-to-back Olympic champion in the 100m and 200m, Elaine Thompson-Herah, was initially scheduled to compete in heat two of the preliminary round but withdrew.

-In the men’s 100m final, Ackeem Blake crossed the line first but was later disqualified.
+In the men’s 100m final where no wind information was available, Ackeem Blake crossed the line first but was later disqualified.

-According to the official revised results, Blake was disqualified based on World Athletics Competition rule TR16.8, which pertains to false starts.
+According to the official revised results, Blake was disqualified after conpleting the race based on World Athletics Competition rule TR16.8, which pertains to false starts.
 The rule reads that “any athlete responsible for a false start shall be disqualified by the starter.”

 Blake, who had entered the final with the fastest qualifying time of 9.99 seconds, appeared to have false started in the final, although the starter did not call back the race.